 Consider being more frugal and cutting out things that are not needed.
 That way, you are better placed to meet your financial goals or even start saving goals.

 It is a good idea to give yourself some fun money.
 Having an allotted amount of money will help with the feeling of restriction and help control spending habits.
 Also, keep in mind that all the money you have until next month is a big lesson and something that will get easier with time.

 What are the different types of pay periods available?

-There are four types of pay periods; weekly, bi-weekly, semi-monthly, and monthly.
+There are four types of pay periods: weekly, bi-weekly, semi-monthly, and monthly.
 In 2019, the Bureau of Labor Statistics reported the most common pay period was bi-weekly, with an estimated 42.2% of private companies paying their employees every other week.
 The next most common pay period was weekly (33.8%), followed by semi-monthly (18.6%) and monthly (5.4%).

-A weekly pay period means employees are paid every single week (52 paychecks a year).
+A weekly pay period means employees are paid weekly (52 paychecks a year).
 Employees with a bi-weekly pay period are paid every other week (26 paychecks a year).
 Semi-monthly pay periods are twice a month, usually on the same dates each month, for example, the 1st and 15th (24 paychecks a year).
 The least common pay period, monthly, pays on a set day each month (12 paychecks a year).

 What types of industries typically have monthly pay periods?